devmatheus/Udacity-FSDN-Casting-Agency/README.md

 This project is the final project for the Udacity Full Stack Web Development Nanodegree.
 It is a Casting Agency Project that allows users to view and add actors and movies to the database.
 The API is built using Flask and SQLAlchemy.

+## Motivation

+This project was created to demonstrate the skills learned in the Udacity Full Stack Web Development Nanodegree.
+The project is a RESTful API with endpoints for actors and movies, and a frontend application that interacts with the API.

 ## Authors
 - [**Matheus Machado**](matheusdev@me.com);